ciroiriarte/ciroiriarte.github.io/_posts/2011-03-20-quick-tonido-installation-on-opensuse.md

 - - - - - -

-We’ll make this conversion to extract the files: deb –&gt; rpm –&gt; cpio
+We'll make this conversion to extract the files: deb -> rpm -> cpio

 - - - - - -